codeFarmerJack/Manuals/Git_Commands.md

     If you don't need the changes and just want to switch branches, you can discard them using:
     'git checkout -- .'

+# 22. git checkout -- filename
+    This command is used to discard changes in the working directory for a specific file and revert it to state in the last commit.
+It effectively overwrites the changes in the working directory with the version from the last commit.

+    It's important to note that this command is used for local changes that haven't been staged (added to the index) yet.
+If you have already staged the changes (using 'git add'), you would need to unstage them first before using 'git checkout -- filename':
+        * git reset HEAD filename
+        * git checkout -- filename